Ernest Mancoba: Exhibitions

 In the source presented by Södertälje Konsthall, we are given a legacy exhibition of Ernest Mancoba, consisting of conversation between Joanna Sandell, director, Södertälje konsthall and Alicia Knock, curator Centre Pompidou.
 Ernest Mancoba personifies an artist’s legacy that searches for clarity around the human condition.
 He does this through his use of movement in form and colour, in drawings, paintings and sculptures.
-Mancoba is described as a carful and focused artist with a deep relationship towards researching man’s juxtaposition here on earth.
+Mancoba is described as a careful and focused artist with a deep relationship towards researching man’s juxtaposition here on earth.
 Mancoba was not afraid of debating Europe’s one sided relationship to Africa and its artforms, and created his own breakthrough of modernism within art.
 In the exhibition there is a smaller museum for the works of Ernest Mancoba from the Danish collections of the Ernest Mancoba Sonja Ferlov Estate in Denmark as well as Museum Jorn Silkeborg.